-The venerable SMS system uses a message limit of 160 bytes[^1].
+The venerable SMS system uses a message limit of 160 bytes1.
 This was designed so that a message could fit in exactly one packet, thus being really cheap and fast to handle on first-generation mobile phone networks.
-Although the approach makes sense for technical reasons, it unfairly penalizes people who use non-latin (russian, greek, japanese) alphabets - in most encodings, they need more bytes per character than latin alphabets.
+Although the approach makes sense for technical reasons, it unfairly penalizes people who use non-latin (e.g. Russian, Greek, Japanese) alphabets - in most encodings, they need more bytes per character than latin alphabets.

-Line endings are excluded from bytes count as well as character count.
+Line endings are excluded from byte count as well as character count.

 néztek bele az „ártatlan lapocskába“, mint ahogy belenézetlen mondták ki rá a halálos itéletet a sajtó csupa 20–30 éves birái s egyben hóhérai.